-For the EOI round, applicants indicate using a tick box whether Vision Mātauranga is relevant and, if so, which of the four themes apply (Section 2).
+For the EOI round, applicants indicate using a tick box whether Vision Mātauranga is relevant and, if so, which of the four themes apply, with a brief justification (Section 2).

 At the Full Proposal round, up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 3a-3c.
 This is to enable Vision Mātauranga to be more easily integrated into the conceptual framework and/or research design.
-Where Vision Mātauranga is appropriate to a proposal, it can contribute to the assessment of its overall excellence.